tsrivishnu/DO-torrent-downloader/README.md

 The implementation assumes qbit-torrent is installed on the digital ocean image that you build your droplet from.

 Will add more details soon.
-Feel free to write to me if any questions.
+Feel free to write to me if you have any questions.